 National Yo-Yo Day Activities

-1. Have a yo-yo party!
+Have a yo-yo party!

 Think of this like a yo-yo pot luck.
 Of course, everyone can still bring some chow (we'd recommend it), but the key is to show off a unique yo-yo.
 These could be vintage, new, or if you happen to be an fanatic, custom.
-Heck, even a yo-yo inspired treat would do the trick.
+Heck, even a yo-yo-inspired treat would do the trick.
 You'd be surprised at the types of cakes and cookies people can come up with.

-2. Hold a yo-yo competition
+Hold a yo-yo competition

 Post the day's happenings on social media

 A lot happens on National Yo-Yo Day, so you'll want to document all the fun.
-Share pic and videos of the top tricks, yo-yo designs, and any creative treats.
+Share pics and videos of the top tricks, yo-yo designs, and any creative treats.
 If the score hasn't been settled before you upload, social media can be a good way to put an end to the debate.
 Polls are easy enough to make, so let your friends and family vote.

 Why We Love National Yo-Yo Day

 Yo-yo's aren't really indoor toys.
 If you were one of the kids who thought so, your parents are probably still reeling from the damage.
-But aside from damage control, playing outside gives you and your yo-yo so much needed room to breathe.
+But aside from that, playing outside gives you and your yo-yo some much needed room to breathe.
 No one likes being cooped up on a beautiful summer day, but the heat can sometimes stop you from getting out there.
 With the added motivation to work on some new tricks, people will have to fight to get you back indoors.
-Your boss shouldn't be one of those people, so your lunch break may not be the best time to perfect "cat's cradle".
+Your boss shouldn't be one of those people, so your lunch break may not be the best time to perfect "cat's cradle."